 Over the last few years, our weather in Britain has become more extreme.

-Last winter was the wettest ever recorded, as deadly storms battered the country for weeks on end.
+The winter of 2013/14 was the wettest ever recorded, as deadly storms battered the country for weeks on end.
 But previous winters have seen bitter lows of -22, as Britain was plunged into a deep freeze.

 What everyone wants to know now is: why is our weather getting more extreme, can we expect to see more of it in the future, and has it got anything to do with climate change?